shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

-# The procedure for self-custody of Bitcoin using a Hot Wallet in 3 simple steps:
+# Procedure for self-custody of Bitcoin using a Hot Wallet in 3 simple steps, with common risks:

 ## Step 1: Choose a Standard Wallet App and Generate a New Wallet.
     To begin Self-Custody of your Bitcoin, you need to choose a Standard Bitcoin Wallet App.
 These are wallets which are open-